BrianOSullivanGit/stochasticSim/README.md

 ## System requirements

 This simulation framework runs on a 64bit, Mac OS X or GNU/Linux.
-If this does not cover your system this script will not work.
+If this does not cover your system it will not work.
 If you need a version for your system let me know (BrianOSullivan@yahoo.com).
-If you want to run Mutect2 as your somatic caller (as in toyExample included) you will also need Java 8 / JRE or SDK 1.8 (check your version with "java -version") installed.
+If you want to run Mutect2 as your somatic caller (as in toyExample included) you will also need Java 8 / JRE or SDK 1.8 installed (check your version with "java -version").
-The script "prepGtMap.bash" script included which plots the contribution of each GATK filter to the number of false negatives in the VCF output VCF requires R (script, /usr/bin/Rscript) installed on your system together with libraries ggplot2, ggrepel, vctrs and forcats to run.
+The "prepGtMap.bash" script included which plots the contribution of each GATK filter to the number of false negatives in the output VCF also requires R (script, /usr/bin/Rscript) installed  together with libraries ggplot2, ggrepel, vctrs and forcats to run.

 The total disc space taken up by the framework, once all associated tools (samtools, bwa etc.) are installed locally and the toy example simulation run is about 1.7G.
-Aprox.
-0.7G of this is taken up by BAM files created during simulation.
+Approximately 0.7G of this is taken up by BAM files created during simulation.
-These files may be deleted once the somatic variant caller has run (unless you need to look into alignment artefacts in caller output).
+These files may be deleted once the somatic variant caller has run (unless you need to look into alignment artefacts/issues in caller output).

 This install builds the following publically available tools for use with this framework.